yasminabarkouch/bike-sales-excel-analysis/README.md

-# ExcelDataAnalysisBikeSales
+#  Bike Sales Analysis – Excel Project

-This Excel project focuses on analyzing bike sales data through effective data preparation and visualization techniques.
-The workflow includes:
+This Excel project presents a detailed analysis of bike sales data through a structured data workflow and interactive dashboard.

+##  Project Overview

+The objective of this project is to clean, normalize, and analyze bike sales data, then visualize key metrics using Excel features like Pivot Tables and Slicers.

+##  Key Steps Performed

+- **Data Cleaning**
-Data Cleaning: Removed inconsistencies, handled missing values, and formatted data for analysis.
+  Removed inconsistencies, handled missing values, and ensured proper formatting for accurate analysis.

+- **Data Normalization**
-Data Normalization: Standardized values to ensure consistency across the dataset.
+  Standardized data entries to maintain consistency across fields.

+- **Pivot Tables & Slicers**
-Pivot Tables & Slicers: Created dynamic pivot tables and slicers to allow interactive data exploration.
+  Created dynamic pivot tables and slicers to enable user-friendly data filtering and exploration.

-Dashboard Creation: Developed a user-friendly dashboard to visualize key insights, including:
+- **Dashboard Development**
+  Designed an interactive dashboard to display the following insights:

-Average Income Per Gender
+  -  **Average Income Per Gender**

-Customer Commute Distance Per Purchase
+  -  **Customer Commute Distance Per Purchase**

-Bike Purchases by Customer Age
+  -  **Bike Purchases by Customer Age**

-Bike Purchases by Gender and Country
+  -  **Bike Purchases by Gender and Country**

-This project demonstrates the use of Excel for transforming raw data into meaningful insights to support business decisions.
+## Tools Used

+- Microsoft Excel
+- Pivot Tables
+- Slicers
+- Conditional Formatting

+## Outcome

+The dashboard provides valuable insights into customer behavior and purchasing patterns, supporting data-driven decision-making for bike sales.

+---